AllenFang/angular-bootstrap-dropdown/README.md

 ### Versions
 0.1.0 support basic function in bsDropdown, include use ng-model to set default value, and ng-change to listen change

-0.1.1(latest) add bootstrap divider in bsDropdown
+0.1.1 add bootstrap divider in bsDropdown

+0.2.0(latest) add bootstrap dropdown disabled and item disabled in bsDropdown

 ### Development